Empty park and ride dubbed useless $8M 'cement playground' | CBC News

 Instead, it provided an emailed statement from its transportation planning director who said the location "is strategic," based on the future BRT and population growth in southeast Orléans.

-Vivi Chi wrote the rapid transitway project is targeted to open post 2031.
+Vivi Chi wrote the rapid transit project is targeted to open post 2031.

 Meanwhile, a statement attributed to Pat Scrimgeour, director of customer systems and planning, blames the pandemic, citing usage "has still not yet reached levels seen before the pandemic."
 Several residents have told CBC the park and ride was underutilized in the five months it was open prior to the pandemic.